-Commissioned exclusively for Belfast International Arts Festival, Another Lover’s Discourse ليه خلتني احبك is a solo theatre show created and performed by Riham Isaac that encourages a more open conversation about how we understand romantic relationships.
+Commissioned by Belfast International Arts Festival, Another Lover’s Discourse ليه خلتني احبك is a solo theatre show created and performed by Riham Isaac that encourages a more open conversation about how we understand romantic relationships.

 This irreverent look at romance will resonate with anyone who has ever wondered: is this really all there is?

-Age guidance: 14 Yrs + (contains adult themes)
+Age guidance: 14 Yrs + (contains adult themes and strong language)

-Firas Abu Sabbah: Light Designer, technical support and Stage Manager
+- Firas Abu Sabbah: Lighting Designer and Technical Stage Manager

 A wonderful work.
 Funny and touching and with some real surprises - not least the singing!
 Riham Isaac explores the expectations of marriage and romance and the dreams that hover beyond them.

 Isaac's theatrical work is entertaining, humorous and takes audiences on a journey.
 Her work raises awareness, encourages debate, and tackles issues of social injustice.

 It was a journey into myself, remembering the many attempts to fit in and find romantic, idealised love.
 Thank you for taking us to that place!
 I loved the mixed media you used, especially the conversation with your mother!